 English most often forms reflexive sentences by using a reflexive pronoun to indicate the direct object.
 For example: “The child threw itself to the ground.”
 However, some verbs are automatically understood to be reflexive in the event that no other direct object is stated.
 For example, in the sentence “he shaves everyday,” it is understood that he shaves himself everyday.

 Russian always indicates reflexive verbs with the suffixes described above.
 Also, if compared to English, Russian uses the reflexive much more often and for a wider variety of purposes.
 Reflexive verbs in Russian can be used in six different grammatical functions.
-This instalment of Olga’s Blog will cover three of them.
-Another three have been covered in the previous instalment.
+This installment of Olga’s Blog will cover three of them.
+Another three have been covered in the previous installment.

 Real reflexive